physcrowley/csaq1/docs/index.md

 - Load data from a file into program memory using commands appropriate to how the data is organised within the file.
 - Write output to a file instead of to the console.
-- IAnalyse the data or incorporate it into the rest of the program using appropriate algorithms.
+- Analyse the data or incorporate it into the rest of the program using appropriate algorithms.

 ## Success criteria